 School in a Box (SIAB) is a new initiative that addresses the global problem of inequitable access to modern educational tools.
 It is an innovative first world solution to a third world problem and can transform classrooms in rural India and sub Saharan Africa into twenty first century learning spaces.

 This deployment in Burkina Faso, West Africa, consisted of 12 iPads and 3 projectors being used to develop and produce localised teaching content for second level schools in Ouagadougou.
-Participant teachers were given 6 full days APD (Apple Professional Development) training by Seán Ó Grádaigh, lecturer in the School of Education, NUI Galway.
+Participant teachers were given 6 full days APD (Apple Professional Development) training by Seán Ó Grádaigh, lecturer in the School of Education, University of Galway.

 Following his experience on this deployment, Seán commented “The emphasis was on providing science teaching content to share with schools in Burkina as the vast majority of schools have no instruments let alone a laboratory.
 Using only the iPad we filmed, edited, labelled and shared the curricular experiments on their localised syllabus.
 The participants then imbedded the videos in digital books which also provided the rationale and supporting theory.
 The standard of the finished content was truly excellent and the students (up to 70 in each class) were really engaged with the new digital content that was projected on the wall of their classroom.
 The science teachers were so excited about the possibilities this new solution offered that they renamed it their ’Lab in a Box!’ ”